HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

 Finally, if button 1 is pressed and held for a duration of five seconds the LED and display will perform an emergency sequence and a JSON GPS data package via MQTT will be sent to the website for the emergency services to view and locate the cyclist's precise GPS position.
 Furthermore, the bright white light of the RGB LED would effectively notify fellow road users that the cyclist was in need of assistance.
-This is similar to how warning lights on cars are used to notify fellow road users that a car has broken down.
-In the production device this emergency function will be activated via gyroscope sensor should the cyclist be involved in a collision or a fall.
+This is broadly similar to how warning lights on cars are used to notify fellow road users that a car has broken down.

+In the final production device this emergency function will be activated via gyroscope sensor should the cyclist be involved in a collision or a fall.
 Therefore, if the cyclist was unconscious or hurt this feature would be triggered automatically.
 Should the automatic trigger be a false positive then the cyclist will have a set period within which to cancel the incident, either via the M5Stick or M5Stack, prior to the incident message being dispatched.

 <p align="center">
 <img src="media/emergency.jpg" alt="Emergency light display">